jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 This will generate the keypair in your `~/.ssh` folder, which consists of a *public* key and a *private* key.
 The private key stays exactly where it is, while the public key (denoted by the `.pub` file extension) is what we need to send to the remote `~/.ssh` folder on your HPC.
 You can simply copy and paste the contents of the public key to remote `~/.ssh/authorized_keys` on your HPC.
-Alternatively, I prefer using other ssh command line tools to achieve the same outcome, which saves me from the potential for human error involved in manual copy and pasting.
+Alternatively, I prefer using other SSH command line tools to achieve the same outcome, which saves me from the potential for human error involved in manual copy and pasting.
-To do this, first add your new ssh key to the ssh client like so:
+To do this, first add your new SSH key to the SSH client like so:

 ```bash
 ssh-add ~/.ssh/<KEY_NAME>